Updated August 17, 2018

-Starting from the 10th of November, Budapest is a true winter wonderland.
+Starting from the 9th of November, Budapest is a true winter wonderland.
 Listed in the Top 10 Most Beautiful European Christmas Markets, the Christmas markets in Budapest offer a rich variety of traditional food and drinks, folk art and Christmas performances.
+The markets run till the 1st of January too so if you’re in town for New Years you won’t miss out on the festive spirit.

 Budapest is a charming city year round, but during the holidays, it takes on a special atmosphere, especially if there’s a little snow.
 Few cities are more picturesque!
 It’s certainly a memorable experience to stand on a beautiful historic square with some hot snacks and steaming cups of mulled wine.
 Whether you’re traveling to Budapest as part of a Central European itinerary or you’re enjoying a longer stay in this lovely city, you’re sure to treasure your time there.